meaganrossi/City_Employee_Compensation_Analysis/README.md

 # Linear Regression Project
-Created three models to predict which variables have the most significant impacy on base salary for NYC City employees.
+Created three models to predict which variables have the most significant impact on base salary for NYC City employees.

 ## Overview
 NYC Open Data contains a Citywide Payroll Data (Fiscal Year) dataset with 3,333,080 individual salary observations (one listing per employee, per year) for the fiscal years of 2015-2019.
 Using this data, we evaluate which factors contributed most significantly towards employee base salary.